 It’s a place where you go to hone your skills.
 Think of it as an acting gym where actors come together to build and fine-tune their technique.
 Acting studios are a key part of the acting world.
-It’s not uncommon for agents to visit acting studios in order to look for new talent.
+It’s not uncommon for agents to visit acting studios in London in order to look for new talent.
 Being a part of an acting studio could be your door into the industry.

 Acting isn’t just about performance – you need to know how to audition effectively, you need professional headshots and a great showreel, and you need to be working with professionals who can help you network and fast-track your career.
 A good studio will offer a range of courses taught by industry professionals.

 Who is teaching the classes?
 Who is involved with the acting studio?